Abdulrasheed1729/webots/docs/guide/using-your-ide.md

     The C++ wrappers are .cpp files that implement the interface between the C++ API and the C API.
     You can proceed like this:

-    - In Visual Studio, in the `Solution Explorer`: right-mouse-click on the `Sources Files` folder, then select `Add / New Filter`.
+    - In Visual Studio, in the `Solution Explorer`: right-mouse-click on the `Sources Files` folder, then select `Add / New Folder`.
-    This should create a `NewFilter1` subfolder in your `Sources Files` folder.
+    This should create a `NewFolder1` subfolder in your `Sources Files` folder.
-    Then select the `NewFilter1` and with the right-mouse-button: choose the `Add / Existing Item...` menu.
+    Then select the `NewFolder1` and with the right-mouse-button: choose the `Add / Existing Item...` menu.
-    In the file dialog, go to the "C:\Program Files\Webots\resources\languages\cpp" directory, then select all the .cpp files (but no other file) in that directory and hit the `Add` button.
+    In the file dialog, go to the "C:\Program Files\Webots\src\controller\cpp" directory, then select all the .cpp files (but no other file) in that directory and hit the `Add` button.
     This should add the "Accelerometer.cpp, Camera.cpp, Compass.cpp", etc. source files to your project.

-6. Now you should be able to build your controller with the `Build / Build MyController` menu item (or the <kbd>F7</kbd> key).
+7. Now you should be able to build your controller with the `Build / Build MyController` menu item (or the <kbd>F7</kbd> key).
 This should generate the "MyProject\controllers\MyController\MyController.exe" file.

-7. Now we can switch to Webots in order to test the .exe controller.
+8. Now we can switch to Webots in order to test the .exe controller.
 Start Webots and verify that your robot is associated with the correct controller: In the `Scene tree`, expand the robot node and check the `controller` field.
 It should be: `controller "MyController"`.
 Otherwise you should change it: hit the `...` (ellipsis) button, this opens a selection dialog.